stevob14/passivecash/index.md

 ### About Me

 I am a programmer, investor, and cryptocurrency enthusiast.
 I hold a B.S. in Computer Science with minors in Math and Organizational Leadership.
 You can find one of my current projects at [MarketInfo.io](https://www.marketinfo.io) - Crypto and stock news aggregator.

+### Disclaimer

+The information contained on this Website and the resources available through this website is not intended as, and shall not be understood or construed as, financial advice.
+I am not an attorney, accountant or financial advisor, nor am I holding myself out to be, and the information contained on this Website is not a substitute for financial advice from a professional who is aware of the facts and circumstances of your individual situation.

+I have done my best to ensure that the information provided on this Website and the resources available are accurate and provide valuable information.
+Regardless of anything to the contrary, nothing available on or through this Website should be understood as a recommendation that you should not consult with a financial professional to address your particular information.
+I recommend that you seek advice from a professional.

+I shall be held liable or responsible for any errors or omissions on this website or for any damage you may suffer as a result of failing to seek competent financial advice from a professional who is familiar with your situation.